Can You Repair Bad Credit for Free? Yes and No.

 If your payment history and your amounts owed are the two factors dragging down your credit score, then they are also the two areas that you’ll need to focus on in order to repair it.
 Start paying your bills on time and pay down your outstanding debt and you will see your score start to recover!

-When it comes to paying down debt, it helps to have a strategy.
+When it comes to paying down debt—whether that debt is from personal loans, credit cards, student loans, online loans, or whatever—it helps to have a strategy.
 Try looking into the Debt Snowball and Debt Avalanche methods, both of which focus on putting all your extra debt repayment funds towards one debt at a time while making only your minimum payments on all your other debts.
 With the Snowball method, you pay off your debts from smallest to largest, while the Debt Avalanche has you pay off your highest interest rates first.

 When it comes to paying your bills on time, there are a couple of things you can do.
 If your due dates are too clumped together, causing cash flow issues, talk to your creditors about having your due dates changed.
 You should also set up alerts and auto-payments to help prevent late payments.
 Most importantly, you need to build a budget so that you can make sure you always have the necessary funds to cover your bills.